 In this way, any state $\ket\psi\in\hs^{(d)}$ supported on $\hs'$ will necessarily pick up an energy penalty of at least $C$.
 Choosing $C=1+\lmin(\op H_\cl)$ shifts this part of the spectrum to energies $\ge 1$.
 We can rescale $\op H_\tc$ to have its low-energy spectrum within $[0,1/2]$.
 The ground state of $\op H^{(d)}$ will thus be given by either $\op H_\tc$ or $\op H_\cl$, whichever has the smaller energy.
 In particular, the system will change abruptly from classical to topologically ordered with anyonic excitations when the lattice size $N$ surpasses the threshold $N_d$, while keeping a constant spectral gap.

 In order to construct a suitable classical Hamiltonian $\op H_\cl$, we will exploit the same locality structure as in the Toric Code--$4$-local star and plaquette interactions---since this does not increase the interaction range of the overall Hamiltonian $\op H^{(d)}$.
+We will present two different constructions, based on a generalised tiling problem, which will give rise to different scaling of the threshold lattice size: one will be called \emph{Periodic Tiling}, the other \emph{Turing Machine Tiling}.
 We will only consider the case of open boundary conditions, which is the most natural one in this context.

-\paragraph{Construction.} It is convenient to express the interactions as a so-called \emph{tiling} problem with extra constraints, similar to the well-known Wang tiles.
+\paragraph{Tiling Hamiltonians.} It is convenient to express the interactions as a so-called \emph{tiling} problem with extra constraints, similar to the well-known Wang tiles.
 A Wang tile is simply a square tile with coloured edges, and the condition for placing two tiles next to each other is that their edge colours match.
 Despite this simple setup, it has been shown that the question of whether one can tile the entire plane with a finite set of Wang tiles is in fact undecidable~\cite{berger1966undecidability}, which shows that tiling can encode extremely complex behaviour.

-It is easy to represent the tiling problem as a ground state energy problem of a classical, translationally invariant Hamiltonian $\op H_W$ on the lattice in \cref{fig:toriccode}, and straightforward to verify that this representation only defines a single energy scale.
+It is easy to represent the tiling problem as a ground state energy problem of a classical, translationally invariant Hamiltonian $\op H_{\mathcal W}$ on the lattice in \cref{fig:toriccode}, and straightforward to verify that this representation only defines a single energy scale.
 As shown in \cref{fig:4colour}, each tile can be regarded as a plaquette on the lattice.
 The condition that neighbouring tiles share the same edge colour is thus automatically met.
 It is clear that for $c$ colours, we need a $c$-dimensional classical subspace $\hs_\cl$ for each spin, i.e.\ $d=c+2$.
-Working on this classical subspace, we want to find local Hamiltonian plaquette interactions between the spins surrounding a plaquette $p$, which we denote with $E_p$, that penalise any tile not in our set of allowed tiles $\mathcal W$.
-Specifically, we define a local classical tile interaction via
+Working on this classical subspace, we want to find local Hamiltonian plaquette interactions between the spins surrounding a plaquette $p$---which we denote with $E_p$---that penalise any tile not in our set of allowed tiles $\mathcal W$.
+To achieve this, we define a local classical tile interaction via